Gabrielle Daleman: 2021–2022 season

 Daleman began the season at the 2021 CS Autumn Classic International, where she placed eighth.
 She was later given a second Challenger assignment, the 2021 CS Warsaw Cup, finishing seventh.
 Domestically she was second at the Ontario Sectionals and won the 2022 Skate Canada Challenge to qualify for the national championships.

 Despite numerous jump errors, Daleman won the bronze medal at the 2022 Canadian Championships, placing third in both segments of the competition.
 This was her first appearance on the national podium since 2018.
 Speaking afterwards, she called the result "heart-shattering," feeling it did not measure up at all to what she was capable of doing in practices prior.
 Daleman was assigned to the 2022 Four Continents Championships, finishing in tenth place.

 2022–2023 season

-After missing the Challenger series due to injury, Daleman made her season debut at the 2022 Skate Canada International, where she unexpectedly finished second in the short program, behind only fellow Canadian Madeline Schizas.
+During the summer, Daleman was in a car accident, which lead to her sustaining a back injury.
+Due to this, she withdrew from the Challenger series.
+She subsequently made her season debut at the 2022 Skate Canada International, where she unexpectedly finished second in the short program, behind only fellow Canadian Madeline Schizas.
 However, she dropped to tenth overall following an eleventh-place free skate.
 She was later called on to replace Belgian skater, Nina Pinzarrone, at the 2022 MK John Wilson Trophy and finished the event in eighth place.

+Following the Grand Prix series, Daleman injured her ankle and as a result, had to undergo surgery thus ending her competitive season.

+2023–25: Hiatus

+Due to complications from her ankle surgery, Daleman's recovery was further elongated leading to her missing the 2023–24 figure skating season.

+After being cleared to compete again, Daleman returned to domestic competition during the fall of 2024.
+However, during this time, Daleman's recovered ankle snapped after taking a hard fall.
+This injury required her to undergo ankle surgery for a second time.
+Whilst recovering, Daleman met and connected with Barrie-based figure skating coach, Michael Hopfes, who agreed to become her new coach.

-2025–26 season
+2025–26 season: Comeback

+In June 2025, Daleman moved her training base to the Broadmoor World Arena in Colorado Springs, Colorado to train alongside longtime friend, Amber Glenn; with Tammy Gambill joining Daleman's coaching team and Michael Hopfes continuing to act as her head coach.

-After three years, Daleman made her return to international competition at the 2025 Ice Challenge in late fall, where she won the gold medal.
+Making her return to international competition after three years, Daleman made her return to international competition at the 2025 Ice Challenge in late fall, where she won the gold medal.
+She then went on to win gold at the 2025 Skate Canada Challenge.

+In January, Daleman won the silver medal at the 2026 Canadian Championships behind Madeline Schizas.
+"It was great competition," said Daleman following the event.
+"She (Schizas) killed it.
+She knocked it out the park, well deserved.
+And I’m honored to compete against Maddie again and be back at Nationals.
+At the end of the day, I’m very proud of myself."

+At the 2026 Four Continents Championships, she finished the event in 7th overall.